Kinsta vs Cloudways 2026: Which Managed Hosting Is Actually Worth It?

 | Google Cloud | 1.7GB RAM / 1 vCPU | ~$37/month |

-Add-ons like Cloudways CDN, bot protection, and email hosting are extra.
-It adds up, but you're still often paying less than Kinsta if you're hosting 5 or more sites on one server.
+Add stuff like CDN, bot protection, or email hosting and it climbs—but you're usually still spending less than Kinsta if you're hosting 5+ sites on one server.

 Feature-by-Feature Comparison: Kinsta vs Cloudways 2026